dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ## dbt seeds

-If you’re using [dbt](https://www.getdbt.com/) to manage your data transformations, it comes with an inbuilt csv loader ([seeds](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)) to populate your data warehouse with any files you put inside of your project’s `seeds` folder.
+dbt comes with an inbuilt csv loader ([seeds](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)) to populate your data warehouse with any files you put inside of your project’s `seeds` folder.
 It will automatically infer data types from your file’s contents, but you can always override it by [providing explicit instructions in your dbt_project.yml](https://docs.getdbt.com/reference/resource-configs/column_types) file.

-However, since dbt creates these tables by inserting rows one at a time, it doesn’t perform well at scale (there’s no hard limit but syncing a hundred rows should be fine, as opposed to a few thousand).
+However, since dbt creates these tables by inserting rows one at a time, it doesn’t perform well at scale (there’s no hard limit but aim for hundreds of rows rather than thousands).
 [The dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/seeds#faqs) suggest using seeds for “files that contain business-specific logic, for example, a list of country codes or user IDs of employees.”

 A big benefit of using seeds is that your file will be checked into source control, allowing you to easily see when the file was updated and retrieve deleted data if necessary.